 Many parents want to use a sleep positioner to help keep their baby on their back or to prop their baby up if they have reflex, colic, etc None of these items are approved by the AAP and many can actually pose a strangulation or suffocation hazard.

 Parents worry how to keep my baby safe (and warm) if they cannot use a loose blanket in the crib.
-Dr. O Marion Burton, MD, FAAP, President, American Academy of Pediatrics says, "A solution for keeping your baby warm is an infant sleeper or wearable blanket that zips around your baby and can't ride up over her face."
+Dr. O Marion Burton, MD, FAAP, President, American Academy of Pediatrics says, "A solution for keeping your baby warm is a sleep sack or wearable blanket that zips around your baby and can't ride up over her face."

-Using a weighted sleep sack can help keep babies warm, prevent the moro reflex and assist in soothing colic in baby.
+Using a wearable weighted blanket also called a weighted sleep sack can help keep babies warm, prevent the moro reflex and assist in soothing colic in baby.

 5.)
 SHARE A ROOM, NOT A BED